The Rocket Is the Excuse.

 Gets you there

 Behind the wheel from Austin to the Gulf and back.
-The Navigator manages the road so you don't have to concern yourself with timing, traffic, fuel, or rest stops.
-Six hours each way, handled.
+The Texas-licensed Navigator manages the road, so timing, traffic, fuel, and rest stops are of no concern.
+Seven hours each way, handled.
 You arrive rested, not road-weary.

 About Us